tcltk/tcllib/modules/snit/README.txt

   Snit 1.x is implemented in snit.tcl; Snit 2.0 in snit2.tcl.

+V2.0 includes the following enhancements over V1.x:

+* A type's code (methods, type methods, etc.) can now call commands from the type's parent namespace without qualifying or importing them, i.e., type ::parentns::mytype's code can call
+  ::parentns::someproc as just "someproc".

+  This is extremely useful when a type is defined as part of a larger package, and shares a parent namespace with the rest of the package;
+  it means that the type can call other commands defined by the package without any extra work.

+  This feature depends on the new Tcl 8.5 [namespace path] command, which is why it hasn't been implemented for V1.x.
+V1.x code can achieve something similar by placing

+    namespace import [namespace parent]::*

+  in a type constructor.
+This is less useful, however, as it picks up only those commands which have already been exported by the parent namespace at the time the type is defined.

-* There are three incompatibilities between V2.0 and V1.x:
+There are three incompatibilities between V2.0 and V1.x due to the use of [namespace ensemble]:

 * Implicit naming of objects now only works if you set

     pragma -hastypemethods 0

   in the type definition.
 Otherwise,

     set obj [mytype]

   will fail; you must use

     set obj [mytype %AUTO%]

 * In Snit 1.x and earlier, hierarchical methods and type methods could be called in two ways: